kuma-coffee/login-signup-form/README.md

 # login-signup-form
-Login and Signup Form using HRML, CSS and JavaScript
+Login and Signup Form using HTML, CSS and JavaScript